murilomgrosso/handwritten-digits-recognizer/README.md

 # Handwritten Digits Recognizer
-A elementary Python neural network capable of recognizing handwritten digits using the MNIST dataset.
+An elementary Python neural network capable of recognizing handwritten digits using the MNIST dataset.

 This project was built from scratch (no deep-learning frameworks) to better understand how neural networks and backpropagation work under the hood.